siuyin/present_go_effective_concurrency/README.md

 # Effective Concurrency with Go
+A tutorial on concurrent program design and how to use the context package for cancellation, timeouts and passing "request scoped data" across goroutines.

 ## If running in a docker container
 1. docker run -it --name present -v godata:/home/siuyin/go -p 3999:3999 siuyin/go:dev